mattvail734/tongue-twisters/inshorts/README.md

   </tbody>
 </table>

-## Tagging
-tag_text.py uses SpaCy to tag each word with its corresponding part of speech (POS).
+## Tokenizing, Tagging, and Language Parsing
 SpaCy has several models covering many languages; here we use the standard English 'en_core_web_md' 2.0.0 language model (found [here](https://github.com/explosion/spacy-models/releases/tag/en_core_web_md-2.0.0) with info [here](https://spacy.io/models/).

+tokenize_text.py uses SpaCy to tokenize each word.
+This converts each word in the corpus into a SpaCy token, which includes roughly 64 individual [attributes](https://spacy.io/api/token#attributes) including the word's lemma, its corresponding part of speech (POS), its dependency tag, its entity type, and more.

-Details on how SpaCy tags can be found [here](https://spacy.io/api/annotation#section-pos-tagging).
+Details on how SpaCy tags POS can be found [here](https://spacy.io/api/annotation#section-pos-tagging).
 "The English part-of-speech tagger uses the [OntoNotes 5](https://catalog.ldc.upenn.edu/LDC2013T19) version of the Penn Treebank tag set.
 We also map the tags to the simpler Google Universal POS tag set."

 <table border="1" class="dataframe">